Botswana Conservation Itinerary

 Enjoy your first night leisurely sitting around the crackling firepit, cocktail in hand.

-You’ll spend your day on a morning, afternoon and evening game drive looking for signature wildlife.
 Khwai has an excellent reputation for sightings of elusive species such as wild dogs, serval cats, honey badgers and you may even spot a pangolin.
-Jump on a Mokoro and wind your way around the crystal-clear waterways, with abundant bird and plant life.
+Jump on a mokoro and wind your way around the crystal-clear waterways, with abundant bird and plant life.

-Return to camp, to enjoy the afternoon around the swimming pool pavillion with the peaceful lagoon laid out before you.
-Enjoy the exceptional birdlife, grunting hippos who wallow in the lagoon and the families of warthogs who have made Duke’s Camp their home.
+This area offers a diverse matrix of expansive floodplains, woodlands and waterways and is undoubtably one of the most famous wildlife-watching destinations in the world – and it lives up to every expectation.
+Once in camp, a tasty lunch will be served (if not too late), after which you can spend some time at the swimming pool pavilion with the peaceful lagoon laid out before you.
+Enjoy the exceptional birdlife, grunting hippos who wallow in the lagoon and the families of warthogs who have made this area their home.

-Day 7: Up with the dawn, you will greet the beauty of this extraordinary landscape coffee and rusk in hand.
+Up with the dawn, you will greet the beauty of this extraordinary landscape coffee and rusk in hand.
 Today you have an early start, travelling by helicopter to nearby Eretsha to see some of the projects in the area.

-First you will be taken on a Life with Elephants Tour, where you will learn about the community’s traditional way of life and what it is like to live in close proximity to elephants.
+Thereafter you will be taken on a Life with Elephants Tour, where you will learn about the community’s traditional way of life and what it is like to live in close proximity to elephants.
 This will include visiting the Elephant Express Programme – a partnership between the Okavango Community Trust, the Ecoexist Trust and Duke’s Camp.
 There are two Elephant Express buses transporting young community members to school, and older members to the clinic, ensuring they don’t need to walk along the dangerous ‘elephant highways’.
 You will get to learn more about the Elephant Express Programme.

 Spend your last night enjoying front-row seats to the Okavango Delta as you get to watch the wildlife comings and goings near the lagoon.
 And as the sun sets and the moon rises, you’ll feel relaxed and inspired by all the enlightening safari experiences you have had the incredible opportunity to see and do.